Geod-Geom/py2DIC/README.md

 <p align="justify">
 The software compares a series of images of a planar surface collected at different stages of deformation by tracking the pixel movement inside the Area of Interest (AOI) using matching algorithms (template matching method).
-At the end of the processing, py2DIC returns the <strong>displacement</strong> and <strong>strain fields</strong> (Green Lagrangian strains) inside the AOI.
+At the end of the processing, Py2DIC returns the <strong>displacement</strong> and <strong>strain fields</strong> (Green Lagrangian strains) inside the AOI.
 For strain computation, the software applies smoothing techniques (Gaussian or Spline) to the displacement field to reduce the noise.
 </p>

 <p align="justify">
-The software allows users to set the main input parameters for displacement and strain computation, such as template and search window dimensions (see Figure).
+The software allows users to set the main input parameters for displacement and strain computation, such as template and search window dimensions.
 </p>

 <p align="center">